mbrio/jquery.h264/README.md

 * `percentComplete` - The percent of the video played
 * `percentLoaded` - The percent of the video loaded
 * `playButton` - The jQuery object representing the play button of the custom controls
+* `playhead` - The jQuery object representing the playhead of the custom controls
 * `posterImage` - The jQuery object representing the poster frame
 * `progress` - The jQuery object representing the progress component of the custom controls
 * `video` - The jQuery object representing the video tag